linkdniel/ruleoverself/1-prologue.md

----
-layout: post
-title:  "Rule Over Self: Prologue"
+# Rule Over Self: Prologue
-categories:
-tags: syrus
----

 “It is better to die than to lose one’s freedom.”
 — Leonardo da Vinci